Operator Scope of Action:

 Note that in the later example the number of characters in dataIn and dataOUt must match and pairs must list in order, otherwise unmatched characters will as as for the syntax below.

-If dataOut is omitted or left empty, any matches to dataIn are deleted from the target string.
+If dataOut is omitted or left empty, any matches to dataIn are deleted from the referenced string.

 "Hello, world".tr("aeiou") gives "Hll, wrld"